Ricardo Cabot Boix

 Ricardo Cabot Boix (12 January 1917 – 18 August 2014) was a Spanish field hockey player who competed in the 1948 Summer Olympics.
 He was a member of the Spanish field hockey team, which was eliminated in the group stage.
 He played one match as defender in the tournament.

+His father Ricardo Cabot Montalt, who was known as a footballer, sports journalist, manager, and sports director, also played field hockey.